User GuideArtist store links

 Wrong or duplicate artist page?
 Request a fix

-If your music shows up on the wrong Spotify or Apple Music page, or a store has created a duplicate page for your artist, you can ask ONCE to get it corrected:
+If your music shows up on the wrong Spotify or Apple Music page, or a store has created a duplicate page for your artist, start in Settings → Artist profiles: point the artist at the correct page there and ONCE re-sends your affected releases to stores on its own.
+That resolves most wrong-page cases without anyone filing anything.

 Your request appears below the form with a status you can follow through each stage: Received, In review, Sent to store, and Completed.
 If a fix isn’t possible, the request shows that outcome along with a note explaining why.